 - how Senator Beall was instrumental in saving “The Great Mound” (Cahokia Mounds)

 - why the Honorable Mr. Beall is known as, “the man who pulled Alton out of the mud.”

-After the narrated portion of the tour you are invited to view photo albums of the restoration of the mansion as well as explore the public spaces, grounds and gardens.
+The narrated portion of the tour is 30 to 40 minutes.
+After that you are invited to view photo albums of the restoration of the mansion as well as explore the public spaces, grounds and gardens.